englianhu/binary.com-interview-question/README.md

 <span style='color:red'>**Blooper...**</span>

   Initially, I wrote a shiny app (as showing in below gif file) but it is heavily budden for loading.
-Kindly browse over [Q1 ShinyApp](https://beta.rstudioconnect.com/content/2367/).
+Kindly browse over [ShinyApp](https://beta.rstudioconnect.com/content/2367/) which contain the questions and answers of 3 questions.

 <img src='www/20170113_104005.gif' width='360'>